 You can access basic information and perform some configuration tasks using the Gateway's front panel.
-You may find that most of these tasks are easier to do using the WebUI.
-See "WebUI Overview" on page 73.
+Most of these tasks are easier to do using the WebUI.
+See "WebUI Overview" on page 76.

-Use the Gateway main menu to perform some system operations.
-To access the Gateway main menu from the Idle screen, as shown in Figure 34, press the SELECT key.
+Use the Gateway Main menu to perform some system operations.
+To access the Gateway Main menu from the Idle screen, as shown in Figure 34, press the SELECT key.

-03:45PM 24-FEB-10 PSTN Lines 1 - 4 Synchronized IP: 192.168.0.101
+03:45PM 24-FEB-10 PSTN Lines 1 - 4 Synchronized IP: 192.168.1.4